BG4Finance/DataViz/README.md

 ## Second Challenge
 ### Interactive visualisation, About Myself
 An interactive data visualisation about my academic performance measured each semester.
 Moreover I split the exam in 4 minors and computed each average grade:
-* Economics, subjects related to teorethical aspects of the economy.
+* Economics; subjects related to teorethical aspects of the economy.
-* Finance, here I gathered quantitative and applied financial subjects.
+* Finance; here I gathered quantitative and applied financial subjects.
-* Informatics, programming and machine learning classes.
+* Informatics; programming and machine learning classes.
-* Science, maths and statistics.
+* Science; maths and statistics.

 You can run the app from ![Interactive data folder](https://github.com/BG4Finance/DataViz/).
 You can opt to visualise my average grade per semester, split the graph into Bachelor and Master grades (4 and 2 semesters respectively), or you can visualise how I performed on average in each minor.